codetrixter/SE-Journey/CPP_Concepts/ObjectRelationships/objectRelations.md

 ## Ans: Aggregation -- When the Items are associated with the Adventurer, the Adventurer has-them.
 A sword being used by an adventurer can’t be used by anybody else at that time.
 But the Adventurer doesn’t manage the items existences.

 ## 1d) The Player prays at a Shrine to receive a new power.
-## Ans: Dependency -- They player depends on the shrine to receive the power, but does not have any long-term association with it.
+## Ans: Dependency -- The player depends on the shrine to receive the power, but does not have any long-term association with it.

 ## 1e) A Computer class that contains a CPU class.
 The CPU can be removed from the Computer and tested on its own.
 ## Ans: Aggregation -- The computer has a CPU, but does not manage its existence.